JWCow/GIPHYKEYBOARD/README.md

 ## 📝 Notes

-* You'll need to obtain a GIPHY API key for the picker to work
+* Works right out of the box with GIPHY's public API
 * The hotkey functionality is Windows-only (requires AutoHotkey)
 * The web interface itself is cross-platform compatible